Thursday, September 21, 2023

 I'll continue to reach out to others for their industry trend observations.
 Stay tuned for round two!

 Do you work in industrial automation?
 If so, you probably have your own ideas about where smart manufacturing is headed.
 Would you like to contribute next time?
-If so, feel free to reach out to me with your brief, two or three-sentence statement and a lighthearted bio like the ones you see here.
+If so, feel free to reach out to me@sandiaharrison, with your brief, two or three-sentence statement and a lighthearted bio like the ones you see here.
 I'd enjoy hearing what you have to say!

 Thursday, September 7, 2023